Roman Catholic Diocese of Duluth: 1889 to 1925

 By the time of McGolrick's death in 1918, the diocese had 59 priests, 42 churches with resident pastors, 46 missions with churches, 35 stations, 11 parochial schools, and a Catholic population of almost 60,000.
-To replace McGolrick, Pope Benedict XV named Reverend John T. McNicholas.
+To replace McGolrick, Pope Benedict XV named John T. McNicholas.
 After several years in Duluth, McNicholas became archbishop of the Archdiocese of Cincinnati in 1925.

 1925 to 1982

 The third bishop of Duluth was Monsignor Thomas Welch of Saint Paul, named in 1925 by Pope Pius XI.
 During his 33-year tenure, Welch resolved the financial crisis in the diocese and also constructed the Cathedral of Our Lady of the Rosary.
 Welch died in 1959.

 Following Welch's death, Bishop Francis Schenk of the Diocese of Crookston was appointed bishop of Duluth by Pope John XXIII in 1960.
-In 1968, Reverend Paul Anderson of the Archdiocese of Boston was appointed coadjutor bishop in Duluth to assist Schenk by Pope Paul VI.
+In 1968, Paul Anderson of the Archdiocese of Boston was appointed coadjutor bishop in Duluth to assist Schenk by Pope Paul VI.
 When Schenk retired the next year, Anderson automatically succeeded him as bishop of Duluth.

 During his 13-year tenure, Anderson earned a reputation as an advocate for progressive causes, and worked to implement the reforms of the Second Vatican Council.
 He organized five regional pastoral councils, encouraged charismatic services, and improved Catholic relations with Protestants and Jews.
 He privately believed in the ordination of women, and appointed one of the first laywomen to serve on a diocesan matrimonial court.
 Anderson was appointed as an auxiliary bishop of the Diocese of Sioux Falls in 1982.